Friday 8th May 2020

-The Town Council has approved a design for a new VE Day / VJ Day 75 bench, which is currently being fabricated, and will be installed in the Tabernacle in due course.
+The Town Council has approved a design for a new VE Day / VJ Day 75 bench, which has been fabricated, and will be installed in the Tabernacle in due course.
 This was created by a local designer and is therefore exclusive to Blandford Forum.
 A mock-up of the design is pictured.
 It features the Prime Minister and Monarch at the time, people cheering, the Union flags and a couple kissing, which are all images associated with the period.

 Saturday 15th August 2020

 Marking the 75th anniversary of Victory over Japan Day at home.

 The Blandford & District Branch of the Royal British Legion is compiling a virtual parade for this event, which will be uploaded to this page in due course.